 In Nevada, a court can consider an individual's prior DUI offenses if they occurred within seven years of the currently pending offense.
 Typically, this period of time is referred to as the "lookback" period.

+Nevada identifies a second DUI offense as a misdemeanor, which means that its criminal punishment carries less than a year in prison.
 The state allows courts to order a second time DUI offender to no less than ten days and no more than six months in prison, and no less than ten days and no more than six months in a residential alcohol treatment facility.
 The court may also order the offender to attend an additional outpatient treatment program.
 Finally, a second time offender can be fined from $750 to $1000, or community service hours that are the equivalent to the ascribed fine.

 An administrative penalty is one not issued by the court, but rather by a government agency.
 In Nevada, this agency is the Department of Motor Vehicles, which has the authority to suspend the driver's license of a driver convicted of a DUI.
 A second time offender with a blood alcohol level of 0.08 will be subject to a license suspension/revocation of one year.

 If you have been charged with your second DUI in Nevada, you may benefit from the advice of an attorney.